 Finally, I offer a second, racial and cultural reason for this shift in articulation, and begin identifying some of the significance of this shift.
 A key aspect of the articulation of hip-hop as rap music is the further connection to blackness.
 This connection may function to maintain white patriarchal hegemony by displacing it on the black body via rap music: a complex dynamic of disidentification and appropriation.

 Articulation, Film, Hip-Hop, Hip-Hopsploitation, Media, Race

 Copyright 2009 Aaron Dickinson Sachs

 Sachs, Aaron Dickinson.
-"The hip-hopsploitation film cycle: representing, articulating, and appropriating hip-hop culture." dissertation, University of Iowa, 2009.
+"The hip-hopsploitation film cycle: representing, articulating, and appropriating hip-hop culture."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.